UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Garden of the Gods/Garden of the Gods.md

 | Healer | **The Verdant Path** | Herbal apothecary blending divine and natural remedies. |
 | Inn | **The Pilgrim’s Respite** | Tranquil lodging with open-air terraces. |

----

-## GM Hooks
-- A god’s shrine has gone dark; offerings rot overnight.
-- A new statue appears — of no known deity — whispering in dreams.
-- The Silent Grove’s dead begin leaving their own offerings at an unseen altar.